 The cycleway from the University to Harewood Road will run along Ilam Road to Aorangi Road, Condell Avenue and Matsons Avenue before linking to the Northern Line cycleway via Harewood Road.

-Construction of the final sections of this cycleway is expected to start in late 2022.
+Construction of the final sections of this cycleway is expected to start in early 2023.

 Puari ki Pū-harakeke-nui cycleway connects Belfast to the Central City via Papanui and the Uni–Cycle cycleway.

 You can ride the off-road shared path along the railway line to Graham Condon Recreation and Sports Centre for a workout or a swim, or visit Northlands Mall for some shopping.

 You can also travel safely to a number of schools along the route and connect to the University at the southern end via the Uni–Cycle cycleway.

 Puari ki Rapanui cycleway connects Sumner via the Christchurch Coastal Pathway to the central city, passing through Linwood.